christgau/wsdd/README.md

 ## Options

+By default wsdd runs in host mode and binds to all interfaces with only warnings and error messages enabled.
+In this configuration the host running wsdd is discovered with its configured hostname and belong to a default workgroup.
+The dicovery mode, which allows to search for other WSD-compatible devices must be enabled explicitely.
+Both modes can be used simultanously.
+See below for details.

+### General options

+ * `-4`, `--ipv4only` (see below)
+ * `-6`, `--ipv6only`

+     Restrict to the given address family.
+If both options are specified no addreses will be available and wsdd will exit.

+ * `-c DIRECTORY`, `--chroot DIRECTORY`

+     Chroot into a separate directory to prevent access to other directories of the system.
+This increases security in case of a vulnerability in wsdd.
+     Consider setting the user and group under which wssd is running by using the `-u` option.

+ * `-H HOPLIMIT`, `--hoplimit HOPLIMIT`

+     Set the hop limit for multicast packets.
+The default is 1 which should prevent packets from leaving the local network segment.

  * `-i INTERFACE`, `--interface INTERFACE`

      Specify on which interfaces wsdd will be listening on.
 If no interfaces are